 How deep is the crevice that Gullfoss plunges into?

 You can see both the waterfall and the 32 meter (105 ft) deep crevice that the river plunges into from the many view points along the marked trail.
 From the road and the parking lot, however, it is as though the river plummets into the very earth itself, disappearing from the surface.
 Be careful and stay within the marked trails, since it is fatal to fall into the crevice.
 If you are travelling with children, we recommend holding their hands at all times.

-This is how you to get to Gullfoss Waterfall
+How to get to Gullfoss Waterfall?

 Gullfoss Waterfall is a part of the famous Golden Circle Route in Iceland.
-You will find the waterfall is in the Haukadalur Valley, in the river Hvita (e.
-White River), along with Geysir.
+You will find the waterfall is in the Haukadalur Valley, in the river Hvita (the White River), along with Geysir.
 Since Gullfoss is one of Iceland‘s most popular waterfall the route is well marked.